lvillasen/Mandelbrot-Set/README.md

 # Mandelbrot-Set
-Visualization of the Mandelbrot set in JavaScript.
+Fast visualization of the Mandelbrot set in JavaScript using workers

 ## Usage